CyberMonitor/orquestra-docs/intro/content/tutorial/lstm.md

 train, test = df.iloc[0:train_size], df.iloc[train_size:dfsize]
 ```

-## Plotting Prediction vs Test values
+## Plotting prediction vs test values
-Below it is shown a plot representing the training history, i.e. the Loss function (MSE), defined at the time of model compilation above, for both during validation and training stages.
-It can be noted that the validation error is less than the training error, which can be understood as the training error is calculated for the entire epoch - where at its begining is worse than at the end -, whereas the validation error is taken from the last batch  -after the model is improved by the training process.
+Below it is shown a plot representing the training history, i.e. the loss function (MSE), defined at the time of model compilation above, for both during validation and training stages.
+It can be noted that the validation error is less than the training error, which can be understood as the training error is calculated for the entire epoch - where at its beginning is worse than at the end -, whereas the validation error is taken from the last batch  -after the model is improved by the training process.

 ![](../img/CostFunction.png)